kharchenkolab/Baysor/README.md

 For more info see [examples](https://github.com/hms-dbmi/Baysor/tree/master/examples) (though probably are out-of-date). <!-- TODO: fix it -->

-For the description of all config parameters, see [example_config.toml](https://github.com/hms-dbmi/Baysor/blob/master/configs/example_config.toml). <!-- TODO: chech that it's up to date -->
+For the description of all config parameters, see [example_config.toml](https://github.com/hms-dbmi/Baysor/blob/master/configs/example_config.toml). <!-- TODO: check that it's up to date -->

 #### Using a prior segmentation